FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Fuzzing Control Application Binaries

-To test the performance of {\FRAMEWORKNAME}, we use the same dataset of synthetic applications as was used for the evaluation of ICSFuzz~\cite{proc:icsfuzz}.
-It comprises of the control applications written in Structured Text that contain introduced vulnerabilities in their called functions, such as buffer overflows and out-of-bounds write.
+\textbf{Synthetic binaries.} We use the same dataset of synthetic applications as used in ICSFuzz~\cite{proc:icsfuzz} for performing the experimental evaluation of FieldFuzz.
+The dataset comprises control applications written in Structured Text that include introduced vulnerabilities in their imported functions, such as buffer overflows and out-of-bounds write.
 These vulnerabilities exist due to missing bound checks in imported IEC 61131 library functions.
 Thus, the family of synthetic applications labeled in the dataset as \texttt{bf\_mmove} can cause a buffer overflow under certain conditions due to insufficient buffer size validation before calling a \texttt{SysMemMove} library function.
-Similar to the control application itself, this library is written in Structured Text.
-By looking deeper into its implementation in the runtime, we observe that the backend for this library is provided by the \texttt{SysMem} component of the runtime and is written in C. The call of this wrapper, initiated by the IEC program, ends up in C code which triggers the native \texttt{memmove} function.
-For this reason, the crash in a vulnerable IEC application not only causes the failure of its thread but affects the entire runtime process (executed with root privileges).
+Similar to the control application, this library is written in Structured Text.
+By looking deeper into its implementation in the runtime, we observe that \texttt{SysMem} component of the runtime provides the backend for this library and is implemented in C. The call of this wrapper, initiated by the control application, ends up in C code which triggers the native \texttt{memmove} function.
+For this reason, the crash in a vulnerable control application causes the failure of its thread and affects the entire runtime process (running with root privileges).
 Out-of-bounds write vulnerabilities involve an uninitialized array with a variable index manipulated to write at an arbitrary location.
-The numbers in the names of the vulnerable application binaries correlate with the complexity of the code.
+The numbers in the names of the vulnerable binaries correlate with the complexity of the code.
 For instance, \texttt{bf\_mmove\_1} is the simplest initialization of the \texttt{SysMemMove}, while \texttt{bf\_mmove\_12} consists of multiple loops and conditional branching statements.